VisionSystemsInc/docker_recipes/README.rst

    RUN for patch in /usr/local/share/just/container_build_patch/*; do "${patch}"; done ENV NVIDIA_VISIBLE_DEVICES=all

+   # (Uncommon) If you need all the nvidia environment variables, source this file
+   RUN source /usr/local/share/just/user_run_patch/10_load_cuda_env; \
-   RUN dnf install -y --enablerepo=rocky-appstream telnet # This line is just an example ...
+       cmake # This line is just an example
+   ...

 Amanda debian packages